2.3 The Educated Professional

 - Branding Fundamentals

-- You must have a basic understanding of how brands are built, how their characteristics affect success, how to extrapolate design choices from brand characteristics (via the fundamentals of artistry and psychology), and possess an understanding of brand/consumer relationships in the marketplace.
+- You must have a basic understanding of how brands are built, how their characteristics affect success, how to extrapolate design choices from brand characteristics (via the fundamentals of artistry), and possess an understanding of brand/consumer relationships in the marketplace.

 - Project Management